nekhvoya/sauce-tests/README.md

 After each run a Playwright report is generated.
 The report can be found in the `playwright-report` directory.

 ### Assumptions made for this project:
-1. When defining locators the preference was given to data-test attributes as such attributes are usually added to the elements specifically to use them for the ustomation testing
+1. When defining locators the preference was given to data-test attributes as such attributes are usually added to the elements specifically to use them for the automation testing.
-2. Credentials used to authenticate with the websit are not sensitive data and for the simplicity were put in the source code unencrypted
+2. Credentials used to authenticate with the websit are not sensitive data and for the simplicity were put in the source code unencrypted.
-3. WEB UI and API belong to the same application (UI and API tests were put to the same project for simplicity)
+3. WEB UI and API belong to the same application (UI and API tests were put to the same project for simplicity).
 4. This is a basic set up created as a POC, which is why the automated scenarios could be any, as long as they illustrate the project set up and architecture.